Divorced Spousal Beneficiaries in 2050Methodology »

 DEFINITION: Divorced spousal beneficiaries are individuals receiving all or part of their Social Security retirement or disability benefits from their ex-spouses' earnings records.
 Individuals are eligible for divorced spousal benefits if their marriage to their ex-spouse lasted for at least 10 years.
 This group includes spousal-only beneficiaries, who receive benefits based only on their ex-spouses' earnings record, and dually entitled spousal beneficiaries, who also receive benefits based on their own earnings record.

 In 2050, we project that:

-- About half of 1 percent of all beneficiaries aged 62 or older will be divorced spousal beneficiaries. a
+- About three-fifths of 1 percent of all beneficiaries aged 62 or older will be divorced spousal beneficiaries. a

-- Almost 90 percent of divorced spousal beneficiaries aged 62 or older will be women.
+- More than 80 percent of divorced spousal beneficiaries aged 62 or older will be women.

 - The poverty rate will be higher for divorced spousal beneficiaries compared with all beneficiaries aged 62 or older.